alok-ai-lab/deepfeature/README.md

 14. Log and performance file (including an overview of parameter information)

-    The runtime results will be stored in `~/DeepFeature/DeepInsight_Results.txt` with complete information about the run.
+    The runtime results will be stored in `~/DeepFeature/DeepFeature_Results.txt` with complete information about the run.

 ## DeepInsight

 A YouTube video about the original DeepInsight method is available [here](https://www.youtube.com/watch?v=411iwaptk24&feature=youtu.be).
+A Matlab page on DeepInsight can be viewed from [here](https://www.mathworks.com/company/user_stories/case-studies/riken-develops-a-method-to-apply-cnn-to-non-image-data.html).